ember-best-practices/memory-leak-examples/exercises/exercise-2.md

 ## Key Takeaways

-* Be careful when registering callbacks; ensure they get cleaned up
+* Be careful when registering callbacks; ensure they get cleaned up.
-* Sometimes memory leaks just by being in context/scope of a retained function
+* Sometimes memory leaks just by being in context/scope of a retained function.
-* There may be more than one thing leaking a given object
+* There may be more than one thing leaking a given object.

 [Prev: Exercise #1](./exercise-1.md) | [Next: Exercise #3](./exercise-3.md)